aGrUM 3.1.1

 459

-460 // returns the size of the underlying hashtable containing the set
+460 // returns the current resizing policy of the underlying hashtable

 461 template < typename Key >